Outline

 Functions of the Prayer Team

 interceding schedule for needs and people they pray for.
-Keep in mind that not many people volunteer
+Keep in mind that not many people volunteer to be involved but this is a powerful ministry that really fuels up the condition of youth.

 The prayer team should work together to: